netw0rm/atlaskit/packages/ak-component-base/docs/USAGE.md

 }));
 ```

-As you can see, one count will increment every milisecond and the other, every second.
+As you can see, one count will increment every millisecond and the other, every second.
 The main things to notice
 here are the `Base.extend(` around the object literal definition,  the `Object.assign(` around the props and the `Base.updated` call from the updated callback.

 The `Object.assign` is because when extending a component usign the Object literal syntax, we will **override** base component, so we join them.